Term of the Moment

 Definition: consumer electronics

-A wide-ranging field of electronics for the general user that includes devices such as TVs, VCRs, radios, walkie-talkies, hi-fi stereo, home theater, handheld and software-based games, smartphones, tablets, smartwatches and Internet-connected appliances.
+A wide-ranging field of electronics for the general public that includes TVs, radios, walkie-talkies, hi-fi stereo, home theater, handheld games, smartphones, tablets, smartwatches and Internet-connected appliances.